Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 print(chess.outcome())
 ```

 Now you can play against a bot.
 A very bad bot, most likely, but perhaps by some act of God it'll chose the best move every time.
 Probably not.
-This bot probably suck.
+This bot probably sucks.
 You'll notice it takes three arguments: `board`, `time_limit`, and `depth`. `board` and `time_limit` are pretty self-explanatory, but I'm going to explain anyway. `board` contains the game board.
 `time_limit` is the maximum amount of time that the move selection should take, specified in milliseconds.
 This is a requirement for supporting UCI. `depth` may not be as
 obvious.
 It is also required for proper UCI support, but more importantly, similar to `time_limit` it tells the engine how long to search for.
 The difference is instead of specifying a time limit, the